Help from the United Way.

 - Clothes, hygiene supplies, household goods and more.

-Case management and self-sufficiency
+Case management services and self-sufficiency

 - Educational resources, Head Start for children, Computer Classes, ESL services.